ViktorSmkv00/Spring-Boot-Blog-Management/README.md

 # Blog Management System

-A blog management system built using Spring Boot, allowing users to create, retrieve, delete, and search blog posts.
+ A REST API built with Spring Boot used for managing a blog, allowing users to create, retrieve, delete and search blog posts.
+Features include REST APIs, Tomcat hosting, and integration with Postman for testing CRUD operations.

 - **Create New Posts**:
 - **Retrieve All Posts**:
 - **Delete Posts**: